csev/dj4e/assn/dj4e_ads2.md

 Adding Pictures to the Ads Application
 --------------------------------------

-In this section, you will pull bits and pieces of the `meals` sample application into your `ads` application to add support for an optional single picture per ad.
+In this section, you will pull bits and pieces of the `pics` sample application into your `ads` application to add support for an optional single picture per ad.

-(1) Add this to your `ads/model.py`, talking inspiration from `samples/meals/models.py`
+(1) Add this to your `ads/model.py`, talking inspiration from `samples/pics/models.py`

     class Ad(models.Model) :